pchampio/dotfiles/README.md

 You'll need to use a custom font for Airline to look nice.
 (Seeing weird symbols?
 This is why!).
 See here: https://github.com/Lokaltog/powerline-fonts
 > I use *hack* (size 12).
+Get the icons fonts used in NerdTree here: https://github.com/ryanoasis/nerd-fonts#font-installation

 ### Recommended